 Brown fat can keep us warm and produce heat without the need for shivering by burning calories.
 In fact, brown fat heat production CAN account for over 30% of our total energy budget.
 That is a lot of calories especially considering many of these calories are specifically stored as fat; perfect, right?

 Non-shivering heat production seems to be the way to go this winter!

 6. A Healthy Lifestyle Can Reduce the Cellular Effects of Stress

 How stressed are you?
 If you are like the majority of us, between work, family, and all the other obligations, stress can add up!
 Not only can stress really mess with our psyche it can also totally wreck our bodies.

 From increasing cellular aging to reducing your metabolism to affecting your sleep, stress is something we all must contend with.

 A healthy lifestyle may be the answer.
-A recent study in Molecular Psychiatry found that we can actually reverse the cellular aging effects (think affecting our telomeres) of stress by living a healthy lifestyle that revolve around three practices: exercise, a healthy diet, and proper sleep.
+A study in Molecular Psychiatry found that we can actually reverse the cellular aging effects (think affecting our telomeres) of stress by living a healthy lifestyle that revolves around three practices: exercise, a healthy diet, and proper sleep.